21 Fascinating Appalachian Trail Facts

 13. No one seems to actually know why the southern Appalachian bald mountains exist.

-14. Of the 14 states the trail passes through it will only take travelers within a hikable distance of 7 state’s “high point” peaks.
+14. Of the 14 states the trail passes through, it will only take travelers within hiking distance of seven state “high point” peaks.

 Tennessee – Clingmans Dome – 6,644 ft.